robotechredmond/102-storage-spaces-direct/README.md

 ## Notes

++   Certain IW File Server role features, such as DFS-N, DFS-R and FSRM, are not supported with Storage Spaces Direct (S2D).
+Do not attempt to use these features with this template deployment.

 +	The default settings for storage are to deploy using **premium storage**.
 When using Premium Storage, be sure to select a VM size (DS-series, GS-series) that supports Premium Storage.

 +   The default settings deploy 2 data disks per storage node, but can be increased to up to 32 data disks per node.
 When increasing # of data disks, be sure to select a VM size that can support the # of data disks you specify.